jradrion/TEFLoN/README.md

 ### Using TEFLoN
 There are four modules in TEFLoN: teflon.v0.3, teflon_collapse, teflon_count, and teflon_genotype.
 You must run teflon.v0.3 and teflon_count separately for each sample.
-These modules run independently for each sample (i.e. you can run all samples simultaneously with enough threads).
+These modules run independently for each sample (i.e. you can run all samples simultaneously).
 Teflon_collapse and teflon_genotype only need to run once per analysis.

 Step 1) For each sample, run teflon.v0.3